 Ocicats have such social and friendly personalities that they will often greet strangers at the door.
 They love to play and get involved with whatever is happening around the house, but they are also happy to snuggle when it's nap time.
 Because they are extremely intelligent—and equally curious—they are willing and able to learn tricks and seem to enjoy performing.
 Even with all of their energy, ocicats have a stable temperament that makes them easygoing companions in bustling households.

 History of the Ocicat

-Geneticist Dr. Clyde Keeler took an interest and wanted to see a domestic cat that could resemble some of the vanishing wild cats, specifically the Egyptian Spotted Fishing Cat.
-Daly repeated the match, which produced a tawny spotted male she named Dalai Dotson for use in the new project.
-The next step was to introduce the American Shorthair to the mix for the boning and substance and to introduce silver.
-Due to family issues, Daly's project was put on hold, but as interest grew, new lines were developed.
+Geneticist Dr. Clyde Keeler took an interest in an ocelot-looking domestic cat.
+He wanted to see a domestic cat that could resemble some of the vanishing wild cats, specifically the Egyptian spotted fishing cat.
+So, Daly repeated the breeding that produced Tonga and came up with a tawny spotted male for use in Dr. Keeler's project.
+The next step was to introduce the American shorthair to the mix for the desired physical stature and silver coloration.
+Daly's work was replicated by others, and new lines of ocicats were developed.

 Common Health Problems

 Responsible breeders screen their cats thoroughly for any health problems, particularly those associated with specific breeds.
 Ocicats may be susceptible to several health issues:

 - Liver or renal amyloidosis: a possible hereditary disease that occurs when an insoluble protein called amyloid is deposited in organs such as the kidneys or liver and causes organ failure